jrbeverly/wifi-web/README.md

-# Wifi`.`Web
+# Wifi Web

 ## Summary

-Wifi`.`Web provides an autorun USB for connecting to wireless access points for devices that do not have access to a camera.
-It opens an HTML page that provides easy access to the WiFi connection details.
+Wifi Web provides an autorun USB for connecting to wireless access points for devices that do not have access to a camera.
+It opens an HTML page that provides easy access to the Wifi connection details.

 If you have a camera-enabled device, you can scan Wifi connection details using a QR Code (or any barcode type).

 ## Installation

-You can install Wifi`.`Web onto a USB stick by unzipping the most recent build.
+You can install Wifi Web onto a USB stick by unzipping the most recent build.
 You can use the `autorun.sh` or `autorun.bat` file to open the HTML page.
 If autorun is possible in the environment (unlikely), you will have the opporunity to open the HTML page when the USB device is connected.

 ### Configuration